Visa, Health and Immigration

 Visas can vary in duration from single entry for the specified period of travel, to 10-year multiple entry.

 The Schengen Common Area visa rules state that you have to obtain your visa from the Embassy or Consulate representing your main destination.
 If, and only if this cannot be identified, you should go to the Embassy representing your first point of entry into the Schengen area.
-Multiple entry visas are not required if you travelling within Schengen countries, as long as you do not exit the Area.
-A transit in a non-Schengen state is considered a transit, so you will require a two or multiple entry visa.
+Multiple entry visas are not required if you are travelling within Schengen countries, as long as you do not exit the Area.
+A transit in a non-Schengen state is considered a transit, so you will require a multiple entry visa.
 Once the visa has been granted, a Schengen visa allows the holder to enter into, and depart from, any country in the Schengen area, strictly within the validity of the visa.
 It is very important to enter the area on or after the first date of validity, and exit the area, on or before the last date of validity.
 Any exceptions may be subject to denied boarding or a deportation stamp.

 Schengen countries now allow use of visas in previous passports, as long as the previous passport remains valid (if replaced due to lack of pages, and as long as the previous passport is carried).
 US visas are usually five year multiple entry visas (with limits on each stay), UK Visit visas are usually valid for multiple entry and for a maximum stay of six months, and there are also 2 year, 5 year and 10 year visas for qualified travellers (with a maximum stay of six months per stay) at a higher fee.
 Canada visas are usually granted until the last day of validity of the current passport.
 Schengen visas (called Category C) do not allow a continuous stay of over 90 days in the area within a 180 day period, and remuneration or unpaid work is not permitted.
 A first Schengen visa is usually granted for the precise period of travel for tourists, with a few exceptions.
 Applicants may be requested to report to the Embassy to show entry and exit stamps after their return to Sri Lanka, in some cases.